The Best CPU Temperature Monitor Software (2023 Reviews)

 • Likely to be outdated againrnLack of features

-Open Hardware Monitor was a great monitoring option for many years until it was abandoned and outdated in 2016.
-This caused many issues for people running Ryzen systems and newer Intel processors too.
+Open Hardware Monitor was a superb monitoring option for many years until it was abandoned and obsolete in 2016.
+This caused many problems for people running Ryzen systems and newer Intel processors too.

-Today it has full support for Ryzen and Intel processors.
+Today it has complete support for Ryzen and Intel processors.
 It provides temperature, clock speed, and voltage data on all kinds of PC hardware.

-A solid pick, but Libre Hardware Monitor is the better pick as it is updated more often.
+A dependable pick, but Libre Hardware Monitor is the superior choice as it is updated more often.

 The Pros: